-Last year's judges included: Will Lowe, distiller Cambridge distillery, Patrick van Zuidam, Master Distiller; Zuidam distillers; Peter Martin, Europe, Middle East and Africa manager J Wray & Nephew; Dr Kirstie McCallum, global brands ambassador, Burn Stewart: Steve Hoyles, Chivas Brothers’ technical lab and sensory manager.
+Last year's judges included: Will Lowe, distiller, The Cambridge Distillery; Patrick van Zuidam, master distiller, Zuidam Distillers; Dr Kirstie McCallum, global brands ambassador, Burn Stewart; Steve Hoyles, Chivas Brothers' technical lab and sensory manager.

 Neil Mathieson - Brandy, Cognac, Armagnac, Calvados, Grappa and Pisco

 Having joined the wine trade at 20, Neil Mathieson has been Managing Director of Eaux de Vie and latterly Marussia Beverages, the Dutch based specialist spirit producer and distributor.
 His role encompasses distillation, blending and buying for the group's international spirits division with a focus on brandies from France and the rest of the world.

 Last year's judges included: Rocio Osborne, Osborne; Simon Palmer, independent spirits consultant; Pieter de Bod, manager – spirits, KWV; Louis Nomdedeu, independent spirits consultant; Dr Caroline Snyman, business director - spirits, Distell.